Performing Basic Searches in Primo VE

 OR – left-to-right precedence is used in case of multiple operators.

-- honey bee communication – Primo treats the entire query as a phrase and returns results in which all of the words may be closer together.
+honey bee communication – Primo treats the entire query as a phrase and returns results in which all the words may be closer together.

-- Primo assumes that you are searching for all of the words unless you type OR or NOT between words and phrases.
+Primo assumes that you are searching for all the words unless you type OR or NOT between words and phrases.

 Searching for a Phrase

-If you do not enclose the phrase with quotation marks, the system will find items that contain the individual words in the phrase, regardless of whether these words are located next to each other in the order specified.
+If you do not enclose the phrase with quotation marks, the system finds items that contain the individual words in the phrase, regardless of whether these words are located next to each other in the order specified.

 If a comma is used to separate words in a list, the comma must be followed by a space.
-Otherwise, the system will consider the comma to be part of the word and return fewer results than expected.
+Otherwise, the system considers the comma to be part of the word and returns fewer results than expected.

 Searching for Any Specified Words or Phrases